 Course requirements for the Ph.D. include all those for the MA plus two additional graduate seminars in sociology, one additional upper-division or graduate course/seminar in sociology or another field, and an upper-division/ graduate course covering U.S. multicultural issues.
-Students who emphasized quantitative research methods at the MA level are required to take a one quarter course in qualitative or historical/comparative research methods.
-In addition to the required coursework, PhD students write one article length professional quality paper.
+In addition to the required coursework, PhD students write one article length, professional quality paper.
 Acceptable papers will analyze new data, or develop a new analysis of existing data.
-Papers are evaluated (Pass, Pass With Suggested Changes, Revise and Resubmit With Suggested Changes, or Fail) by a three person faculty committee selected by the students.
+Papers are evaluated (Pass, Pass With Suggested Changes, Revise and Resubmit With Suggested Changes, or Fail) by a three-person faculty committee selected by the students.

-Upon successful completion of all coursework and the professional quality paper, a qualifying examination is scheduled.
+Upon successful completion of all coursework and the professional quality paper, students prepare a doctoral dissertation prospectus and a qualifying examination is scheduled.
 The exam covers two broad fields of sociology chosen from a departmental list.
-It may be written (2-day take-home) or oral (3 hours) and is graded Pass or Fail by a five person committee.
-Students then prepare a doctoral dissertation prospectus.
+It is graded Pass or Fail by a five person committee.
 As the final step toward the degree, students complete a doctoral dissertation.
-Approved by a three member faculty dissertation committee, one member of which must be from outside the department.
-Students should complete all requirements-- except the dissertation within 3 to 4 years.
+It must be approved by a three-member faculty dissertation committee, one member of which must be from outside the department.
+Students should complete all requirements—except the dissertation—within 3 to 4 years.

-More information about requirements or expectations may be found in the graduate handbook.
+More information about requirements or expectations may be found in the graduate .

 Inquiries about our graduate program should be sent to the Graduate Program Coordinator at email@example.com.